-Document Properties
+Document Pr operties

 Organisation AECOM

 Author AECOM

 Approved by AECOM

-Title Preliminary Environmental Information Report, Volume 2, Part 2, Appendix 2.2.A Photomontage Methodology
+Title Preliminary Environmental Information Report, Volume 2, Part 3, Appendix 3.2.A Photomontage Methodology

-Data Classification Public
+Data Classific cation Public

-Version History
+Version Histo ory

-Date Version Status Description/Changes 24/10/2023 А FINAL First issue
+Date Version Status Description / Changes

+24/10/2023 А FINAL First issue

-2.2.A Photomontage Methodology
+3.2.A Photomontage Methodology

-2.2.A.1 Introduction
+3.2.A.1 Introduction

-- 2.2.A.1.1 This document details how the AECOM Digital Media Team in Belfast prepares photomontages.
-These are Visually Verified Montages (VVM), also known as Accurate Visual Representations (AVR), as they are produced using a combination of specific site photography and accurate survey data. - 2.2.A.1.2 Visually Verified Montages are photomontages based on photography captured at the same time as survey data for the most accurate match.
-Depending on the project location we either take the photography and survey ourselves or use a trusted subcontractor.
+- 3.2.A.1.1 This document details how the AECOM Digital Media Team in Belfast prepared Type 3 photomontages.
+These are Visually Verified Montages (VVM), also known as Accurate Visual Representations (AVR), as they are produced using a combination of specific site photography and accurate survey data. - 3.2.A.1.2 VVMs are photomontages based on photography captured at the same time as survey data for the most accurate match.

-2.2.A.2 Guidelines
+3.2.A.2 Guidelines

-- 2.2.A.2.1 The photomontages that we prepare are based on guidance from the following publications: - Visual Representation of Development Proposals Technical Guidance Note 06/19 - Landscape Institute, 2019 (Ref 2.2.A.1); - Photography and Photomontage in Landscape and Visual Impact Assessment Advice Note 01-11 - Landscape Institute, 2011 (Ref 2.2.A.2); and - Guidelines for Landscape & Visual Impact Assessment (Third Edition) Landscape Institute, 2013 (Ref 2.2.A.3). - 2.2.A.2.2 We also refer to the guidance published by the Scottish Natural Heritage.
-Although specific to wind farms this offers guidance on photography and the presentation of visualisations. - Visual Representation of Wind Farms Version 2.2 Scottish Natural Heritage, February 2017 (Ref 2.2.A.4).
+- 3.2.A.2.1 The photomontages that National Grid Electricity Transmission plc (National Grid) prepared are based on guidance from a number of publications as referenced in Ref.
+3.2.A.1 to Ref.
+3.2.A.3. - 3.2.A.2.2 National Grid also referred to the guidance published by the Scottish Natural Heritage.
+Although specific to wind farms this offers guidance on photography and the presentation of visualisations (Ref.
+3.2.A.4).

-2.2.A.3 Site Photography
+3.2.A.3 Site Photography